Dr. Richard Driscoll – Keratoconus Specialist

 Keratoconus Specialist, Author, and Lecturer

 “Effective treatment of keratoconus changes our patient’s lives.
-Giving back them back their vision and independence.”
+Giving them back their vision and independence.”

 - Keratoconus Specialist – Sub Specialty in the Treatment and Visual Rehabilitation of Patients with Keratoconus